 Studies show elevated health risks with magnetic field exposures as low as 2 milliGauss (mG).
 This video shows some typical magnetic field exposures from a laptop computer (many laptops and tablets emit significantly more than 2 mG).

 3. Radio frequency radiation.
-The third issue is RF radiation since most computers now have WiFi functionality.
-This means you’re being exposed to another layer of electrosmog from two sources.
+The third issue is radio frequency or RF radiation.
+We live in an increasingly wireless world.
+Most computers, be they desktops, laptops or tablets now have WiFi functionality.
+This means you’re being exposed to another layer of electrosmog, RF radiation, from two sources.

 Be careful because many modem/routers are now factory configured to automatically re-enable WiFi when they receive an update – this can be several times a day.
 So even if you disable the WiFi in the settings menu it may be subsequently re-activated without you knowing.

-The best solution is to replace your WiFi installation with a hard-wired Ethernet connection and make sure the WiFi function is disabled.
+There are several solutions.
+The easiest is usually to replace your wireless installation with a hard-wired Ethernet connection and make sure the WiFi function is disabled.
 I recommend the TP-LINK Wireless N300.
 It’s very reasonably priced and it’s got some excellent 5 star reviews on Amazon.
 It is a wireless router but it’s got a WiFi on/off button built into it’s hardware.
 This means you can easily switch the WiFi function off and it stays off.

 4. Laptops are not for laps.
 The best way to minimize laptop radiation is not to use your laptop computer on your lap.
 Studies show that over time using your laptop on your lap can significantly decrease your sperm count.